 - But in discussions, logic is nearly always taken as the required justification of our actions.

 - Logic can do a lot.
 We can explain and justify many of our actions by applying deduction to our beliefs.
 But where do those beliefs come from?

 - Surely some of our beliefs are factual, but many more depend on associations that we apply.
 Those associations are more often than not dependent on the patterns we see and use to guide our thinking.

 - Wait, what about emotions?
-Are they are third manner in which we think?
-Kind of, but below the surface.
+Are they are the source of intuitions or a third manner in which we think?
+When some people can’t name the reason for their choice, they often cite emotions.
+Emotions are an earlier stage of thinking, below the surface of controlled awareness.
 Emotions arise in the limbic system, prior to the level of conscious thought.
-From there, they guide the path of our higher-level thoughts.
-Emotions underlie our thinking, both intuitive and deductive.
+They are the melding of physiological needs and fears with our physical skills and experiential history.
+Satisfying our emotions guides the path of our higher-level thoughts.
+Emotions underlie our thinking, both intuition and deduction.

 - Non-verbal, quick, easy.
 Non-dominant hemisphere (term for half of cortex which does not control language or dominant hand).

 - Uses words, slow, requires effort.
 Dominant hemisphere (typically the left, approximately 94% of the population)

 - The two hemispheres communicate regularly with each other, via the corpus callosum.

 - Thinking, when we are not in an extreme situation, can proceed in an iterative fashion, allowing each hemisphere to exchange its best assessment of the current situation, to the other hemisphere.